The Low Down on High Risk Merchant Accounts

 - Bad credit history

-However, it’s often the case that the merchant’s high-risk status is predetermined by their merchant category code.
-The following is a non-exhaustive list of industries that may automatically be considered high-risk by card networks, banks, and payment processors:
+In most cases, however, the merchant’s high-risk status is predetermined by their merchant category code.
+The following is a non-exhaustive list of industries that may be automatically considered high-risk by card networks, banks, and payment processors:

 - Adult entertainment